-Meet the 2018 AJEC Research Symposium speakers!
+Meet the 2018 AJEC Research Symposium keynote speakers!

 Emeritus Professor Helen May (international keynote)